Reaffirming a Challenge to Bohmian Mechanics: From density evolution to particle motion

 The connection between $\rho$ and $\mathbf{j}$ is provided by the continuity equation,

 which expresses local probability conservation.
 However, this connection is not unique.
-Any modified flux of the form $\mathbf{j}'=\mathbf{j}+\mathbf{k}$ with $\nabla\cdot\mathbf{k}=0$ also satisfies the continuity equation, leading to the same density evolution but to a different set of trajectories \cite{De98,St08}.
-Another family of Bohmian models can be obtained by decomposing the density and flux into components, $\rho(\mathbf{x},t)=\sum_{i}\rho^{(i)}(\mathbf{x},t)$ and $\mathbf{j}(\mathbf{x},t)=\sum_{i}\mathbf{j}^{(i)}(\mathbf{x},t)$, with each component governed by its own guidance law (as will be used later).
+For example, any modified flux of the form $\mathbf{j}'=\mathbf{j}+\mathbf{k}$ with $\nabla\cdot\mathbf{k}=0$ also satisfies the continuity equation, leading to the same density evolution but to a different set of trajectories \citep{de98,st08}.
+Another family of Bohmian models can be obtained by decomposing the density and flux into components, $\rho(\mathbf{x},t)=\sum_{i}\rho^{(i)}(\mathbf{x},t)$ and $\mathbf{j}(\mathbf{x},t)=\sum_{i}\mathbf{j}^{(i)}(\mathbf{x},t)$, with each component governed by its own guidance law.
+Such a decomposition will be used in the discussion of the bidirectional Bohmian model.
 The number of such constructions is unlimited.
-By definition, all of these choices leave the density $\rho(\mathbf{x},t)$ invariant.
-Nevertheless, the literature almost invariably focuses on the standard guiding equation Eq. \ref{eq:guiding_equation}.
+The standard guiding equation does not follow from the Schrödinger equation or the continuity equation alone, but requires additional assumptions.
+These assumptions are precisely what our experiment puts under pressure: in the evanescent regime, the standard Bohmian guiding equation assigns a state of motion that does not agree with a physically plausible speed measurement.